lextm/jekyll-theme-chirpy/_posts/2012-1-26-how-i-migrated-sharpsnmplib-from-mercurial-to-git.md

   hggit = d:\temp\hg-git\hggit
   ```

-You can now try to push to GitHub in d:\sharpsnmplib by executing “hg push git+ssh://git@github.com/schacon/hg-git.git”.
+You can now try to push to GitHub in `d:\sharpsnmplib` by executing `hg push git+ssh://git@github.com/schacon/hg-git.git`.

 # Troubleshooting Issues

 This push may fail due to an SSH error.
-In that case assuming you have set up Git following http://help.github.com/win-set-up-git/ , you may install TortoiseGit, and launch puttygen.exe from its installation folder to load your private key.
+In that case assuming you have set up Git following [this guide](http://help.github.com/win-set-up-git/), you may install TortoiseGit, and launch puttygen.exe from its installation folder to load your private key.
 Then you can save the key in PuTTY format (.ppk) and launch pageant.exe from TortoiseHg installation folder so as to add this new key.
 After that you can push again to see if everything works fine.

 In my case it failed with an invalid parameter error which I cannot address.
 But the local Git repository is ready in d:\sharpsnmplib\.hg\git